furkanonder/beetrace/README.md

   <h2>Trace your python process line by line with low overhead!</h2>
 </div>

-_beatrace_ allows you to trace a Python process line by line or the functions' entries and returns.
+_beetrace_ allows you to trace a Python process line by line or the functions' entries and returns.
 It uses USDT(User Statically-Defined Tracing) probes with [bpftrace](https://github.com/iovisor/bpftrace/).